Rewards checking can be ... rewarding

 If you're looking to earn high interest, you may have to ignore the big banks.

-In fact, the big 4 banks -- Chase, Bank of America, Wells Fargo and Citibank -- offer few, if any, competitive rates on any banking product they offer.
+In fact, the big 4 banks -- Chase, Bank of America, Wells Fargo and Citibank -- offer few, if any, competitive rates on any banking product.

 The amount of money kept in low-yielding money market funds is staggering.
 But there is lots of competition for that money, which can be easily moved out of a savings account at an institution that's paying you well below the rate of inflation.

 If you find a great deal on a savings or money market account, you can't just park your money and forget it.
-Plan to move it frequently because there's no guarantee that great rate today will remain great tomorrow.
+Plan to move it frequently because there's no certainty that great rate today will be great tomorrow.